cse-mojammel/Dog-Vs-Cat/README.md

-# Using Convolutional Neural Network to Identify Dogs vs Cats
+# Identifying Dog and Cats using CNN

 This is a tensorflow image classifier built based a 4 part tutorial by Sentdex on Youtube.
 I built the model with a layer